Bedrock-OSS/bedrock-wiki/docs/meta/addon-programming.md

 Another good automation topic could be:

 -   `texture_list.json`
+-   `contents.json`
 -   creating simple RP/BP item pairs based on textures in textures/items
--   creating the `canPlaceOn` JSON for blocks that need to be placed on lots of surfaces
+-   creating the `canPlaceOn` JSON for blocks that need to be placed on lots of surfaces same for custom tools

 ### Inspect the Format